tianer2820/BetterSkin2/readme.md

 - paint custom models

 ## Contirbute
-This projects is still in its very early stage, any api/structure may change, so no pull request will be accepted.
+This projects is still in its early stage, many api/structure may change.

-Contributions are welcomed after V1.0 is out, after the main architecture is fixed.
+Contribution is welcomed, simply start a pull request.

+You can also submit bug reports or feature request in the issues tab.

 ## TODOs